Azure/carnegie-mop/doc/troubleshooting/model_wrapper/AmlEndpointDeployment.md

 }
 ```

-### Take action:
+### Take appropriate action:
-- Check AML deployment log:
+- Review the AML deployment log:
-    Open AML deployment log, and search error to find its details error, and take relative action like below:
+    Access the AML deployment log, search for errors, and examine the detailed error information.
+Take appropriate actions as outlined below:
     ![img.png](images/searchDeploymentLog.png)

-- Check AML environment log:
+- Examine the AML environment log:
-    Open AML environment page, open 'Details' tab to see model environment details information, or open "Build log" tab to see environment build log.
+    Navigate to the AML environment page and open the 'Details' tab to access detailed model environment information, or refer to the "Build log" tab to review environment build logs.
    ![img.png](images/amlEnvironmentLog.png)

-- Check instance(CPU/GPU) quota limitation exceed or not, and delete useless model.
+- Verify if CPU/GPU instance quotas have been exceeded, and remove any redundant models.
    ![](images/deleteUselessModel.png)

-- Re-onboarding or upgrade model.
+- Consider re-onboarding or upgrading the model.

 ## 2. UserScriptException
 ### A simplified description might resemble the following: